Paul Devlin (filmmaker)

 Paul Josiah Devlin is an American independent filmmaker.
-He is also a professional video editor, often working in sports broadcasting.
+The films he has produced and directed, SlamNation, Power Trip, Freestyle – The Art of Rhyme, BLAST! and The Front Man have won over a dozen film festival awards, as well as an Independent Spirit Award nomination.
+Devlin is also a professional video editor, often working in sports broadcasting, a field in which he has won nine Emmy Awards.

 Early life and education

-Devlin was born in 1963.
 While attending high school in New Jersey, Devlin penned a now widely shared "I reject your rejection" letter to the admissions department at Harvard University.
-The letter was published twice in the New York times, copied and re-purposed, as well as performed by prominent actors onstage through the London-based group Letters Live.
+The letter was published twice in The New York Times, copied and re-purposed, as well as performed by prominent actors onstage through the London-based group Letters Live.
 Himesh Patel performed the letter at the Royal Albert Hall in October 2022.

 While attending the University of Michigan, Devlin produced, directed and edited his first documentary Rockin' Brunswick starring Matt Pinfield; broadcast his first music video "You Don't Know Me" on MTV's Basement Tapes, hosted by Billy Crystal; participated in a screenwriting workshop led by Lawrence Kasdan; and worked as a production assistant on Robert Altman's Secret Honor, filmed in Ann Arbor.
 Devlin graduated with a BA in English and Language Literature.